Drug Evaluation Committee 2020-48 Management Records for Investigator Site's Inventory of Medicinal Products Used in Clinical Trials

 Question

-We would like to know whether strict lot and inventory control is required for investigational drugs that are not delivered by the sponsor but are stored as inventory by the site, or whether it is necessary to keep a record of such drugs in writing.
+We would like to know whether strict lot and inventory control is required for investigational drugs that are not delivered by the sponsor but are stored as inventory by the Investigator Site, or whether it is necessary to keep a record of this.

 JPMA's Opinion

-As stated in the applicable GCP guidance, for investigational drugs other than investigational drugs that are not delivered by the sponsor and are used from among those stored as inventory by the site, it is basically acceptable to follow the procedures for handling, storage, management, prescription, etc. established by the site.
+As stated in the applicable GCP guidance, for investigational drugs other than investigational drugs that are not delivered by the sponsor and are used from among those stored as inventory at the Investigator Site, it is basically acceptable to handle them in accordance with the procedures for handling, storage, management, prescription, etc. established at the Investigator Site.
 However, it is acceptable to handle them in accordance with the procedures for handling, storage, management, prescribing, etc. established by the site.
-However, since it is necessary to prepare and store records showing that appropriately stored and managed investigational drugs were administered to subjects in the quantities specified in the protocol, we believe that records such as receipt and delivery records that show which subjects and in what quantities the investigational drugs were used are necessary.
+However, since it is necessary to prepare and store records showing that appropriately stored and managed investigational drugs were administered to subjects in the quantities specified in the protocol, records such as receipts and disbursements records that show which subjects and in what quantities the investigational drugs were used are considered necessary.
 It is recommended to discuss with the sponsor in advance what information, including lot numbers, should be kept in the record.